 Things to keep in mind

-Photo by Jones-Glotfelty Shipping Container House, Flagstaff AZ on flickr
+Photo by Jones-Glotfelty Shipping Container House, Flagstaff AZ www.ecosadesign.com on flickr [CC BY 2.0]

 Apart from all of the advantages, there are some issues many tend to overlook.
 Old containers are often fragile and their structural integrity must be inspected before purchasing.
 Sometimes, extensive steel reinforcement is needed, particularly when connecting multiple containers.
 Another reason for caution is that they may have some chemical residue left over from their shipping days.